mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 ## Colors within CSS values

-Now that you know what CSS properties exist that let you apply color to elements and the formats you can use to describe colors, you can put this together to begin to make use of color.
-As you may have seen from the list under [Things that can have color](#properties_that_can_have_color), there are plenty of things you can color with CSS.
-Let's look at this from two sides: using color within a {{Glossary("stylesheet")}}, and adding and changing color using {{Glossary("JavaScript")}} code to alter the styles of elements.
+Now that you know what [CSS properties let you apply color to elements](#properties_that_can_have_color), you can start to add color to your websites.
+Let's look at some examples of using color within a {{Glossary("stylesheet")}}.

 ### Specifying colors in stylesheets

 The best way to apply color to elements is to specify colors in the CSS that's used when rendering elements.
 While we won't use every single property mentioned previously, we'll look at a couple of examples.
 The concept is the same anywhere you use color.

-Let's take a look at an example, starting by looking at the results we're trying to achieve:
+Let's look at the end result first, before going on to look at the code we need to create it:

 {{EmbedLiveSample("Specifying_colors_in_stylesheets", 650, 150)}}